heholek/avaloniaui.net/wwwroot/docs/packing/macOS.md

 [dotnet-bundle](https://github.com/egramtel/dotnet-bundle) is a [NuGet package](https://www.nuget.org/packages/Dotnet.Bundle/) that publishes your project and then creates the `.app` file for you.

 You'll first have to add the project as a `PackageReference` in your project.
-Add it to your project via NuGet package manager or by adding the following line to your `.csproj` file (run `dotnet restore` after you do this!):
+Add it to your project via NuGet package manager or by adding the following line to your `.csproj` file:

 ```xml
 <PackageReference Include="Dotnet.Bundle" Version="*" />